kash-cpu/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd ~: TO change the working directory to user home directory ls -l: To display current directory content in long format ls -al: To display current directory content, including hideen files in long format
+cd ~: TO change the working directory to user home directory ls -l: To display current directory content in long format ls -al: To display current directory content, including hideen files in long format ls -lna: To display current directory content with user and group ID in numerical form and hidden file in long format